gavinlyonsrepo/pic_12F675_projects/projects/die_c/README.md

 In this folder the source code in c can be found in file dice.c

 7 Leds are attached to PIC in the pattern of a die.
 Based on user input to a push button.
 Numbers 1-6 are displayed on LED matrix.
+If button is held in All LEDs are turned on.

 GPIO function